WhiteLicorice/Material-Auth/README.md

-# material_auth
+# Material Auth

-A new Flutter project.
+A mobile sales authentication application built with Flutter and Supabase, following a minimalist-first philosophy.
+Designed to be a companion of [Material Cashier](https://github.com/WhiteLicorice/Material-Cashier).

 ## Getting Started